-The members of the Audit Committee at May 7, 2022, and their relevant education and experience are:
+The members of the Audit Committee at May 6, 2023, and their relevant education and experience are:

-- 1. Sharon Driscoll (Chair) - Honours Bachelor of Commerce degree, Queen's University. - Member of the Institutes of Chartered Professional Accountants of Ontario and British Columbia. - Chief Financial Officer at Ritchie Bros.
-Auctioneers Inc. Subsequent to year end, on June 6, 2022, Ms. Driscoll became EVP & Special Advisor to the CEO, Ritchie Bros.
-Auctioneers Inc. - Interim Co-CEO of Ritchie Bros.
-Auctioneers Inc. from October 1, 2019 to January 6, 2020. - Director of Sobeys. - Formerly Executive Vice President and Chief Financial Officer at Katz Group Canada Ltd. from 2013 to 2015.
+- 1. Sharon Driscoll (Chair) - Honours Bachelor of Commerce degree, Queen's University. - Member of the Institutes of Chartered Professional Accountants of Ontario and British Columbia. - Executive Vice-President and Special Advisor to the CEO, RB Global Inc. (previously Ritchie Bros.
+Auctioneers Inc.). - Director of Sobeys and Imperial Oil Limited. - Chief Financial Officer, Ritchie Bros.
+Auctioneers Inc. from July 2015 to June 2022. - Previous business experience in addition to her role as Chief Financial Officer of Ritchie Bros.
+Auctioneers Inc., she was Interim Co-CEO of Ritchie Bros.
+Auctioneers Inc. from October 1, 2019 to January 6, 2020.
+Executive Vice President and Chief Financial Officer at Katz Group Canada Ltd. from 2013 to 2015.
 Prior to that, Senior Vice President - Finance and then Chief Financial Officer at Sears Canada Inc. between 2008 and 2013.
 Between 1987 and 2008, Ms. Driscoll worked in increasingly senior roles at Loblaw Companies Ltd., including Senior Vice President, Finance LCL - National Merchandising, Senior Vice President Corporate Development and Senior Vice President - Finance. - 2.
-Martine Reardon - Bachelor of Science in Business Management degree, St. Francis College. - Chief Marketing Officer and Executive Vice President of Content and Membership at the National Retail Federation (U.S.). - Director of Sobeys. - Formerly Chief Marketing Officer, Macy's Inc. from 2012 to 2016.
-She held increasingly senior roles at Macy's between 1994 and 2012 in marketing, sales and media, with significant transformation, business integration and technology-related responsibilities. - 3.
-John R. Sobey - Past President and Chief Operating Officer of Sobeys. - Corporate Director with 34 years of retail grocery experience at Sobeys.
-Mr. Sobey began his career in the retail stores and progressed in various management roles in merchandising, category management and retail store operations. - Director of Sobeys. - Formerly a director of Atlantic Shopping Centers, Food Marketing Institute FMI, Hannaford Bros., Jace Holdings Limited and Medavie Inc.
+Michelle Banik - Bachelor of Arts degree, Western University. - Certified Human Resources Executive designation. - Chartered Director designation from the DeGroote School of Business. - Director of Sobeys and a member of the Board of Governors for Western University. - Previous business experience including Chief People Officer and Senior Vice President (Global Head of Human Resources), OMERS from 2015 until December 2019, Vice President Human Resources, OMERS from 2013 to 2015.
+As well, previously served as a senior executive in a human resources capacity at TMX, where she was Director of Human Resources. - 3.
+William Linton - Bachelor of Commerce degree, Saint Mary's University. - Fellow of the Institute of Chartered Professional Accountants of Ontario. - Director of Sobeys, TMX Group Limited and Deveron Corp. - Chair of TSX Trust Company. - Previous business experience including Executive Vice President, Finance & Chief Financial Officer, Rogers Communications Inc. 2005 to 2012, President & Chief Executive Officer of Call-Net Enterprises Inc. 2000 to 2005, Chair & Chief Executive Officer of Prior Data Sciences Inc. 1998 to 2000 and Executive Vice President and Chief Financial Officer of SHL Systemhouse Inc. 1994 to 1997.